-It is not known whether this medicine will harm an unborn baby.
+It is not known whether Precedex will harm an unborn baby.
 Tell the doctor if the patient is pregnant or plan to become pregnant.

-The patient should not breast-feed within 10 hours after receiving dexmedetomidine.
+The patient should not breast-feed within 10 hours after receiving Precedex.
 If a breast pump is used during this time, any milk collected should be thrown out and not fed to a baby.

-Dexmedetomidine is injected into a vein through an IV.
-A healthcare provider will give this injection.
+Precedex is given as an infusion into a vein.
+A healthcare provider will give you this injection.

-The patient's breathing, blood pressure, oxygen levels, and other vital signs will be watched closely while dexmedetomidine is given.
+The patient's breathing, blood pressure, oxygen levels, and other vital signs will be watched closely while Precedex is given.